Kefkius/steemvote/README.md

 ### Database

+Steemvoter uses a sqlite database to store data.

-By default, the database of posts will be a folder called `database` in the current directory.
+By default, the database will be a file called `database.db` in the current directory.
 This behavior can be changed using the `database_path` config value.

 ### RPC